How Long Does Jet Lag Last? Our Experience with Thousands of Fliers

-Last week, we looked at what causes jet lag and where the term comes from.
-But how long does jet lag last and is there any truth to the legend that symptoms last longer when flying in one direction versus the other?
+How long does jet lag last?
+Is there any truth to the legend that jet lag symptoms last longer when flying in one direction versus the other?

-Here’s what our experience with thousands of fliers tells us and what you need to know about how long jet lag lasts.
+Here’s what our experience with thousands of fliers tells us.
+Keep reading to learn about how long jet lag can last.

-Symptoms typically last between one and two days per time zone crossed, though this duration varies from person to person and flight to flight.
+The effects of jet lag typically last between one and two days per time zone crossed.
+However, this duration varies from person to person and flight to flight.
+Jet lag tends to resolve itself in a few days to a few weeks, but the timeline is different for everyone.

 Can jet lag last two weeks?

 Yes, but it depends on your route.
-Jet lag lasting two weeks would be possible for travelers flying from Los Angeles to India, for example, but is unlikely if you’re flying from Los Angeles to New York City.
+Jet lag lasting two weeks would be possible for travelers flying from Los Angeles to India, for example.
+However, it’s unlikely if you’re flying from Los Angeles to New York City.

 Does jet lag get worse with age?

-You’ve been traveling for years, but recently, you’ve found it harder to recover from jet lag.
+You’ve been traveling for years.
+Recently, you’ve found it harder to recover from jet lag.
 Is your age making jet lag worse?
 There are conflicting studies about the role age plays in jet lag.

-While symptoms do appear to get worse with age, there is no concrete study proving the impact age has when answering the question of how long does jet lag last.
+Jet lag symptoms do appear to get worse with age.
+Yet, there is no concrete study proving the impact age has on the duration of jet lag.

 In which direction is jet lag worse?